 If you wish, you can enjoy your meal with some local liquor or a Club Beer from the nearby shop.
 Afterward, you may want to head out on a boat tour of the lake for 200 Cedi/roughly $33 USD.

 Visibility was poor on the day I visited, so I skipped the boat tour, but relaxing by the lakeshore with great food and people was more than worth it.
 On clear days, it’s among the top things to do in Kumasi, Ghana!

-I’ve been to many markets in dozens of countries around the world, but none have been as massive, immersive, fascinating, or as overwhelming as Kumasi’s Kejetia Market.
+I’ve been to many markets in dozens of countries around the world, but none have been as massive, immersive, fascinating, or as overwhelming as Kumasi’s Kejetia Market and kumasi city mall.
 This labyrinth of interconnected lanes and alleyways in the heart of the city is made up of over 12,000 stalls!
 It’s a wild place to explore and easily one of my favorite things to see and do in Kumasi, Ghana.

 It’s an enthralling and captivating place, as the activity never stops.
 From locals stocking up on their goods to vendors butchering chickens to others preparing food and selling clothing and fabric, it’s a bit chaotic but exactly what I love when I travel.
 Over the commotion, don’t be surprised if you also hear musicians and singers performing!